taikedz/install-notes/egroupware.md

 5/ Add to the web area
 ---

-Add /usr/share/egroupware as symlink in /var/www/html

-reown the directory to apache:apache
+Add eGroupWare to the std apache install

+	ln -s /usr/share/egroupware /var/www/html/egw
 	chown -R apache:apache /var/www/html /var/www/html/

 6/ Perform web install
 ---

-Go to http://localhost/egroupware and fill in the setup steps
+Go to `http://localhost/egw` and fill in the setup steps

-(in future, access this same page via http://egroupware/setup/index.php and log in as header)
+(in future, access this same page via `http://egw/setup/index.php` and log in as header)

-Choose to view the header.inc.php file; write this to /var/lib/egroupware/header/inc/php
+Choose to view the `header.inc.php` file; write this to `/var/lib/egroupware/header/inc/php`

 7/ Continue steps; login to config with the appropriate creds
+---

 Provide the db root login and run the install; re-check install, you will need to then set up users